lucascourot/Keep-It/README.md

 # Keep It

-Admin tool for favorite products management
+An admin tool to manage your favorite products

 ## Installation

- * Git clone or place the code source in the directory you want
+ * Git clone or place the source code in the directory you want
  * Install npm
  * Run npm install
  * Run mongod to start mongodb